TheresaLui/SelfHelpContent_v2/articles/prblemscopingques.documentdb/problemscopingques-portalandmonitoring.md

     "resourceRequired": true,
     "subscriptionRequired": true,
     "title": "CosmosDB Portal and Monitoring Issue",
     "fileAttachmentHint": "Please attach a HAR trace file.
 Open the developer tools in Chrome or Edge, then reproduce your issue.
-After reproducing the issue, save the network traces as a HAR file
+After reproducing the issue, save the network traces as a HAR file.", "formElements": [
-			-	In Chrome, right-click anywhere inside the Network pane and select 'Save as HAR with Content' or from the drop-down actions menu.
-			-	In Edge or Internet Explorer Click command to “Export as HAR” or typing [Ctrl] + [S] This will open a dialog allowing you to select where to save your HAR file.
-Please attach this HAR file to expedite the investigation of the Portal issue.", "formElements": [
         {
             "id": "problem_start_time",